chromium/chromium/mojo/public/tools/bindings/README.md

 When the bindings generator successfully processes an input Mojom file, it emits corresponding code for each supported target language.
-For more details on how Mojom concepts translate to a given target langauge, please refer to the bindings API documentation for that language:
+For more details on how Mojom concepts translate to a given target language, please refer to the bindings API documentation for that language:

 * [C++ Bindings](/mojo/public/cpp/bindings/README.md)